Some-random/jiangdongwei0.github.io/_pages/about.md

   - /about.html
 ---

 Research Focus
 ======
 I'm interested in the **self-improvement** capability of LLMs.
 If we begin with the “end” (superintelligence/AGI) in mind, relying on human annotation won't get us there.
 We need to teach the model to interact with the environment and self-improve.
 Specifically, I'm interested in:

-(1)  Understanding the underlying reason that prevents LLM from effective self-improvement
+- **Understanding the underlying reason** that prevents LLM from effective self-improvement

-(2)  Building an environment that provides faithful feedback for self-improvement
+- **Building an environment** that provides faithful feedback for self-improvement

-(3)  Incorporating reasoning techniques to solve issues during self-improvement
+- **Incorporating reasoning techniques** to solve issues during self-improvement
-<br/><br/>

 I am also broadly interested in **reasoning**, which (IMHO) is a key aspect of human intelligence that sets us apart from other species.
 In the realm of reasoning, I've worked on:

-(1)  Logical reasoning that uses theorem prover Lean to reduce hallucination in the reasoning process
+- **Logical reasoning** that uses theorem prover Lean to reduce hallucination in the reasoning process

-(2)  Multi-step reasoning that
+- **Multi-step reasoning** that

 Selected Publications